• Skip to primary navigation

 Here's what you need

-herbs and spices for smothered pork chops
+Herb and Spice blend for smothered pork chops.

 Herb and Spice Blend